NepharaLabs/Necrora_App/README.md

 ## How It Works

-1. You Request a Resource: Tell NecronaLabs what service or API you need access to
+1. You Request a Resource: Tell NecroraLabs what service or API you need access to
-2. NecronaLabs Handles Payment: The agent automatically detects HTTP 402 responses and processes blockchain payments
+2. NecroraLabs Handles Payment: The agent automatically detects HTTP 402 responses and processes blockchain payments
 3. Instant Access: Once payment is verified, you receive immediate access to the resource

 ## Use Cases